Typical Student at Stone Mountain Private Boarding Schools

 The boys who attend Stone Mountain private boarding school aren't bad kids; they're actually bright, creative and overall good, but learning differences and behavioral or emotional problems have hindered their academic performance and their success in relationships.

-Stone Mountain School helps boys who have a history of emotional and learning struggles which have lead to unacceptable behaviors.
+Stone Mountain School helps boys who have a history of emotional and learning struggles which have led to unacceptable behaviors.

 Common behaviors exhibited by boys before attending Stone Mountain include: